shospodarets/shospodarets.github.io/_posts/2015-03-23-native_smooth_scrolling.md

-But dreams came true- there is a specification for [native smooth scroll behavior API](http://dev.w3.org/csswg/cssom-view/) and it is already supported in [Firefox](https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-behavior) out of the box and [Chrome](https://www.chromestatus.com/feature/5812155903377408) under the `Enable experimental Web Platform features` flag on the `chrome://flags/` page.
+But dreams came true- there is a specification for [native smooth scroll behavior API](http://dev.w3.org/csswg/cssom-view/) and it is already supported in [Firefox](https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-behavior) out of the box and in [Chrome](https://www.chromestatus.com/feature/5812155903377408) under the `Enable experimental Web Platform features` flag on the `chrome://flags/` page.

 <a href="{{ site.baseurl }}/demos/smooth-scroll-api/"
    target="_blank"